- Start Here

 * Proper supplementation should be viewed as an individualized regimen based upon each patient’s individual medical history, laboratory studies, and current medication use.
 Patients should follow the instructions of their bariatric surgery team.
 Patients should also be sure to follow-up with their bariatric surgery team at frequent intervals as recommended and stay up-to-date with requested lab work.

-Our Calcium soft chews are soft, delicious, won’t stick to your teeth and provide calcium citrate (500 mg) and vitamin D3 (500 IU/12.5 mcg) in each serving.
-This bariatric supplement meets the ASMBS standards of calcium supplementation after bariatric surgery.
-Our...read more
+Our Calcium Citrate Soft Chews are soft, chewy, and bursting with delicious flavor!
+These tasty chews provide calcium citrate (500 mg) and vitamin D3 (500 IU/12.5 mcg) in each serving and meet the ASMBS standards of calcium supplementation after bariatric… read more